kannanjayachandran/Full-Stack-Data-Science/01. Introduction to Computer Science/Readme.md

 ## Information Representation in Computers

 **Binary Data** : Information in computers is represented as binary data, a sequence of 0s and 1s known as bits.

+- 8 bits -> 1 byte

-A group of 8 bits forms a byte, which can have 256 different combinations, allowing it to represent numbers, characters, and other data types.
+A byte can have `256` different combinations, allowing it to represent numbers, characters, and other data types.

 A typical computer system features a hierarchy of memory levels, each with different speed, capacity, and cost characteristics.
 This hierarchy helps balance the trade-offs between fast, small, and expensive memory (like CPU cache) and slow, large, and cheaper memory (like secondary storage).